evyatar1/sudoku_solver/README.md

 # sudoku_solver
-Simple Sudoku solver created in Python.
+Simple Sudoku solver created in Python using backtracking.